Quantum Coherence and Intrinsic Randomness: Coherence and intrinsic randomness

 where $|n| = \sqrt{n_x^2+n_y^2+n_z^2}$ and $H$ is the binary entropy.
-Specifically, for the state $\rho_A(v) = v\ket{+}\bra{+} + \frac{1 - v}{2}\mathbb{I}$, where $\ket{+} = (\ket{0}+\ket{1})/2, v\in[0,1], \vec{n}(v) = (v, 0, 0)$, we have
+Specifically, for the state $\rho_A(v) = v\dyad{+} + \frac{1 - v}{2}I$, where $\ket{+} = (\ket{0}+\ket{1})/2, v\in[0,1], \vec{n}(v) = (v, 0, 0)$, we have

-In Fig.~\ref{fig:RQC}, we plot the quantum randomness versus the mixing parameter $v$.
-As expected, the quantum randomness measure $R_z^Q$ obtained through the a fully quantum picture is smaller than $R_z^C$, which is derived by the measurement-based method, while they both vanish when the state is incoherent, and are equal to the Shannon entropy in the pure state case.
+In Fig.~\ref{fig:RQC}, we plot the two measures versus the mixing parameter $v$.
+By definition, the randomness quantifier $R_z^C$ is against a classical adversary, who can only perform independent measurements on her local systems.
+On the contrary, the randomness quantifier $R_z^Q$ assumes a powerful quantum adversary, who can perform general measurements.
+As a classical adversary is a special case of a general quantum adversary, the quantum coherence measure $R_z^Q$ is generally smaller than $R_z^C$.
+As they both measure randomness, it is not hard to see that they both vanish when the state is incoherent and they converge to the Shannon entropy in the pure state case.
+All those intuitions are verified in the numerical example shown in Fig.~\ref{fig:RQC}.